The 6 Biggest Myths Of FHA Mortgages, And How To Get Approved For Low Rates

 The USDA Rural Development loan also allows 100% financing but the USDA program requires that your home be in a less-developed census tract; and that your household income is within certain limits.

-Fannie Mae's 3% downpayment program -- the Conventional 97 -- require higher credit scores than an FHA loan, and loan sizes are limited to $417,000.
-FHA loans are available up to $729,750.
+Fannie Mae's former 3% downpayment program -- the Conventional 97 -- required higher credit scores than an FHA loan, and loan sizes were limited to $417,000.
+Through 2013, FHA loans are available for loans of up to $729,750.

 Myth 4 : FHA Loans Require High Credit Scores